StandOut: College Credits While Still in High School

 WHO IS THE PROGRAM FOR?

 The program is open to 11th and 12th grade students as well as 9th and 10th grade students identified as gifted and talented.
-All students must have at least a 3.0 GPA to take courses through UIU's Dual Enrollment program.
-Check with your local high school counselor to see if you are eligible for PSEO today!
+All students must have at least a 3.0 GPA to take courses through UIU's Dual Enrollment program or have been accepted and admitted into UIU.
+Check with your local high school counselor to see if you are eligible today!

 WHAT KINDS OF COURSES ARE AVAILABLE?

 Available courses will vary each term depending on demand.
 Click here to view the list of courses.

 HOW DO I APPLY?

 Upper Iowa University reviews all applications on an individual basis.
 You need to:

 - Fill out the paper application.
 Download it here.

 - Meet with your school counselor to complete the application